 Income splitting can be one of the most effective ways to save tax for your family, now and in the future.
 Some examples include:

-• Another consideration is loaning funds at the prescribed rate to your spouse or adult child, directly or indirectly through a family trust, to invest in non-registered funds.
+- Another consideration is loaning funds at the prescribed rate to your spouse or adult child, directly or indirectly through a family trust, to invest in non-registered funds.
 The prescribed interest rate in effect at the time of the loan is set for the duration of the loan.
-The current prescribed rate is 5% and is subject to change in the future.
-While higher interest rates decrease the appeal of the strategy, it may still be an option in some cases.
+The prescribed rate is set by the CRA and is updated quarterly..

 Other Strategies